Segmentation menu

 • Mask ROI is saved with the original file name, which is prefixed and/or suffixed by the strings edited in the Brain mask prefix and Brain mask suffix parameters.

 • Check Save brain probability to save the probability mask of the brain (without skull).
+This menu is only available for the ANTs U-net, DeepBrain U-net models.

 • Mask probability volume is saved with the original file name, which is prefixed and/or suffixed by the strings edited in the Brain probability prefix and Brain probability suffix parameters.